Manual & Documentation

 For more control, each key can be individually edited in a text field.
 Open the “Edit All” field and type 60:-13.7 in the empty space.
 Press return or hit “Edit All” again to return to the keyboard view; you will see that middle C (MIDI value 60) has been lowered -13.7 cents relative to the temperament tuning.
 This makes it easy to edit note values.
 These values can be copied into bitKlavier from other programs.

 Temperaments are fixed systems.
 We can pre-plan changes on the fly using Piano maps and Modifications, but conceptually, temperaments are inherently static.
 By contrast, adaptive tunings change in direct response to what you play.
 The tuning and temperament continuously regenerate based on your playing via a limited set of constraints.
-While these processes can be used to create “optimal” tunings–systems that minimize idiosyncratic intervals–based on your playing, they are also intended for exploration and play, and as such can yield unexpected results. bitKlavier currently has two basic flavors of adaptive tuning, with more sophisticated systems in the works.
+While these processes can be used to create “optimal” tunings–systems that minimize idiosyncratic intervals–based on your playing, they are also intended for exploration and play, and as such can yield unexpected results. bitKlavier currently has three basic flavors of adaptive tuning.

 With both Adaptive Tuning 1 and Adaptive Anchored Tuning 1, the fundamental (root) of the established adaptive scale (set with the menu to the left of the Tuning window) will shift automatically, either after a certain number of notes have been played (the Maximum slider parameter) or after a certain amount of time has passed (the Threshold slider parameter).
 Each note is immediately re-tuned based on a moving fundamental, and various parameters determine when the fundamental should move and where it should move.
 In your Piano, Keymap must be connected to Tuning as well as Direct, so that Tuning knows what notes to adjust in real time.